 This course asks questions about how humans think.
 We examine how emotion has been considered distinct from cognition, as well as the relationship between language and thought.
 Some time is spent looking at the differences between perception, action, and rationality, while examining the role of social interaction in the development of our minds.
-Additionally, the class looks at the evolution of cognition, the possibility that a mind could be realized on something other than a brain, and what the difference between the two might be.
+Additionally, the class looks at the evolution of cognition, as well as the possibility that a mind could be realized on something other than a brain (and what the difference between the two might be).
 Cognitive science is an interdisciplinary field, and as such students are introduced to perspectives and methodologies from philosophy, psychology, biology, linguistics, and computer science.
+Offered each year.

 This course examines some of the mental processes involved in human behavior.
 General issues to be covered include the accuracy of memory, problem solving, decision making, and the rationality of thought processes.
 Specific topics such as selective attention, subliminal perception, neurological bases of memory, and effects of aging will be discussed.
 (3B) (Also listed as Psychology 240.)
 Offered occasionally.
 Prerequisite: Psychology 100.